Prag8855/aab/content/guides/find-a-flat-in-berlin.md

     Don't send any money before you see the apartment in person and sign the lease.[^26] You have [until the day you move in](/guides/mietkaution#when-do-i-pay-the-kaution) to pay the rent and the [deposit](/glossary/Kaution).
 You can [pay the deposit in 3 instalments](/guides/mietkaution#pay-in-instalments).
 You never have to pay a fee to see an apartment, or to apply for it.[^42]
 - **Wait before you send documents**
     Don't send your pay slips, your *[[Steuerbescheid]]* or a copy of your passport before you see the apartment.
 You don't need to share these documents to visit an apartment, only to apply for it.
 You should censor the parts of the documents that they don't need to see.
+- **See the apartment in person**
+    A scammer could show you any apartment in a video call.
+Even in person, they can show you an apartment that they rented for a few days.
 - **Only pay by bank transfer**
     In Germany, people pay their rent by [SEPA transfer](/glossary/SEPA-%C3%9Cberweisung).
 Never send money by Western Union or other payment services.[^27] If you pay with cash, ask for a receipt.
 Use [Wise](/out/transferwise) to transfer money from another country.
 You have until the day you [move in](/guides/moving-in) to pay the rent and the deposit, so you can also come to Germany, [open a bank account](/guides/german-banks-no-address), then pay your rent.
 - **Use common sense**